 I'm not sure about where you live but one thing I have noticed about some Montessori classrooms here in New Zealand is that they are dominated by 'nuclear-families' that is a male and female with children.
 Sometimes when something is predominant we aim our language and activities to the dominant group because surely that will appeal to them.
-Even if your classroom is dominated by a homogenous family type I feel it is really important to introduce other family types to the classroom and normalise them.
+Occassionally a special cultural event may be dropped in but it isn't the 'fabric' of the classroom.

 1) Think about the language we use

 As Ash from Diamond Montessori has said even if (and this is a big if) we think all of our families are of a certain type e.g. Male and Female relationships using inclusive language could be a life changing event for a child in our care who is LGBTQIA+ .
 For example when giving out newsletters at school I tend to say 'Please give this to the adults who look after you' rather than 'take this home for Mum and Dad.

 In our classrooms we can also organically include inclusive language through our curriculum.
 Let's take grammar for example.
 Instead of having children symbolise a sentence that says 'Jenny's Mum and Dad walked to the store' you could say 'Jenny's Mums walked to the store.'
 In this way you are normalising family types.

 When talking about Indigenous Peoples it is important we use the name that they identify with this differs from country to country so I am not going to give any specific examples as I cannot speak for each people group.
 It is important to think and act on colonialism, systemic racism and the language we use in our classrooms.

 2) Including diverse books , perspectives, discussion and pictures

 Having books with diverse characters doing everyday things again helps normalise family, culture and religions.
 Check out these book lists for children